coregx/fursy/llms.md

 ## Project Overview

-**fursy** is a next-generation HTTP router for Go 1.25+ that combines blazing performance with modern features:
+**FURSY** is a next-generation HTTP router for Go 1.25+ that combines blazing performance with modern features:

 ### Key Features